Carnton Plantation and Carter House

 After the war ended, the bodies of the Union soldiers were moved to Stone's River National Cemetery in Murfreesboro.
 However, the federal government would not incur the expense of moving the Confederate dead, so the remains of the Confederate soldiers were moved to a two-acre plot of land donated by the McGavocks.
 For the rest of her life Carrie McGavock kept watch over that cemetery and kept track of the identity of those buried in it.
 She eventually developed the nickname "widow of the South."

-to be taken to the website of the Carnton Historic Plantation.
+to be taken to the website of both the Carter House and the Carnton Historic Plantation.

 There are many, many stories about the battle that you will hear from tour guides if you have a chance to visit these places.
 If you go, we recommend that you print this list of questions to ask your tour guides while you are there:

 1) In the painting shown to the right are three McGavock children.
 What do those three children have in common?

 2) What piece of furniture was given to the McGavocks by President Andrew Jackson?

 3) What Confederate general made a brief visit to the Carnton Plantation just before the battle?

 4) Located at Carnton is a single copy of a book that was of great interest to many Southern families after the Civil War ended.
 What are the contents of this book?